Skip to content

 “Whew, we thought you were dead!” they chimed in, nervously laughing.
 My head was killing me, but all I could think to ask was, “Did you get him out?”

 Still, I know, that for a lot of guys out there, a girl, a woman, will never know much about baseball – sandlot credentials aside – and her opinion won’t amount to much.
-So, take this with a grain of salt or use it to inspire some spirited discussions, but here is how I would improve America’s pastime… Baseball.
+So, take this with a grain of sand or use it to inspire some spirited discussions, but here is how I would improve America’s pastime… Baseball.

 Suggestions for Improving Baseball